LadyLucks’ complete blackjack guide part 3: Choosing the best blackjack table!

-1. Check the game rules before sitting down
+1. Check the game rules before sitting down at a Blackjack Table

 Before digging deep into a game of blackjack you need to make sure the table rules are as beneficial to you as possible.

 Here’s a few things that you’re looking for:

 - Where the dealer has to stand on a soft 17

 - As few decks as possible, with single deck games being the best

 - 6/5 or even worse, evens payout for blackjack should be avoided like the plague.
 Always opt for 3/2.

 - Some blackjack tables restrict you from doubling down on anything less than 10.
 Avoid these tables.

 Ultimately, pick a table where you understand the rules completely.
 If you’re unsure, either head on to a quiet table and learn as you go, or research before you play.
 There’s nothing worse than a slow player on a busy table.